-We have audited the financial statements of Forsys Metals Corp. (the Entity) and its subsidiaries (the Group), which comprises the consolidated statements of financial position as at 31 December 2022 and 31 December 2021, the consolidated statements of loss and comprehensive loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Forsys Metals Corp. (the Entity) and its subsidiaries (the Group), which comprises the consolidated statements of financial position as at 31 December 2023 and 31 December 2022, the consolidated statements of loss and comprehensive loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of the Group as at 31 December 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').
+In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of the Group as at 31 December 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').